Youth Offending Service

 Derbyshire Youth Offending Service (YOS) work with young people and their communities to tackle youth crime in Derbyshire.

-We supervise and support young people aged 10 to 17 who have committed offences, and work with them to help prevent further offending.
+It supervises and supports young people aged 10 to 17 who have committed offences, and work with them to help prevent further offending.

-We are a partnership between Derbyshire County Council's Children and Younger Adults department (including the education service), Derbyshire Constabulary, Derbyshire Probation Trust and NHS Derbyshire.
+The Youth Offending Service is a partnership between our own Children Services Department (including the education service), Derbyshire Constabulary, Derbyshire Probation Trust and NHS Derbyshire.

-Our work can be split between the supervision of convicted offenders and working to prevent youth crime.
-The latest Youth Justice Plan is available in the related documents section.
+The work can be split between the supervision of convicted offenders and working to prevent youth crime.
+The latest Youth Justice Plan is attached to this page.